nest/ode-toolbox/README.md

 | `machine_precision_dist_ratio` | 10 | Disqualify a solver if its minimum step size comes closer than this ratio to the machine precision. |

+### Input stimulus for stiffness testing

+Spike times for each variable can be read directly from the JSON input as a list, or be generated according to a constant frequency or Poisson distribution.

 ## Internal representation